cloudkernels/vaccelrt/README.md

+Testing build:

+Uses ceedling for framework + Ruby 3.0.5

+Higher versions of ruby doesn't work with the framework at the moment.

 Testing results - tests only use the shared library now.

 Next step: check if output of API calls are as expected.

+test_a.c is just a basic test - just to make sure the framework itself is working.

 ```
 Test 'test_a.c'